rifting/chronolink/README.md

    `adb shell /data/local/tmp/chronolink America/New_York`

-   Replace New_York with the time zone you choose from the list.
+   Replace America/New_York with the time zone you choose from the list.
 9. Enjoy bypassing downtime!

 ## FAQ